How to Do the Splits, No Matter Your Starting Point

-Being able to do a split is an impressive feat of flexibility.
-Even if you haven't done one in years (or ever), with the right prep you can work your way up.
-No matter your current flexibility level, these exercises from Nike master trainer Rebecca Kennedy will help you get there.
-(How flexible are you, really?
-Take our test to find out.)
+While you don't necessarily need to go to the lengths of learning how to do a split to maintain adequate flexibility, it can be a fun challenge to take on.
+Even if you haven't done the stretch in years (or ever), with the right prep you can work your way up.
+No matter your starting point, these exercises from Nike master trainer Rebecca Kennedy will help you get there.
+(Related: These Tests Will Measure Your Flexibility from Head to Toe)

 How it works: Perform each stretch for about one minute on each side.